Wyntuition/jekyll-now/todo/02-work-internal.md

 - Overwhelmed by learning new business domain, and stack, and logistics

 ##### Appraisal notes, 3rd party, what to go on form

+- 3rd party feedback:
+    Pat Leong
+    Sean Killeen
+    Waleed Ershad
+    Sam Blissard
+    Joan Nelson
+    Starr Chen
+    Brent Fuller - in person, leads by example, takes up a variety of tasks includnig scrum master, DevOps, process improvement analyst, etc. He reliably delivered things on time, and communicated what was necessary.
+Wants to lead people?
+        - he knows the right thing to most effectively add value.
+He dives into the business domain, and bridges the tech/business gaps and prevents problems and reduces risk.

 Seth contributed in a multitude of ways and roles in 2017, including as a senior developer, Scrum Master, tech lead, and xPert.
 Seth knew his client, NRECA, was pushing for go-live, so through pragmatic, smart and hard-working approaches, Seth was a key contributor to making this happen, while coaching his teammates, interfacing with the client, and relevant delivering xPert content such his talk Entity Framework Core, where he showcased Microsoft's new open-source ORM.